 Entrepreneurs face many of the same obstacles to growth essentially regardless of industry or type of business.
 Businesses start out almost entirely owner-operated where the founder is touching every part of the business with their own two hands and working feverishly to keep up with multiple jobs.
 As the business expands, the first employees are brought on, many times which are family members and then a few “founding member” employees.
-During these early years, business is grinding with very little strategy, just making it happen every day.
-It’s the second phase of growth where problems start to arise, the business owner’s ego, a shortcoming in operating systems, deficiencies in staffing and personnel or lack of funding all start to constrict growth of the business.
-It is these instances when businesses many times will turn to franchising the business as a means to scale and grow the model.
+During these early years, business is grinding with a very little strategy, just making it happen every day.
+It’s the second phase of growth where problems start to arise, the business owner’s ego, a shortcoming in operating systems, deficiencies in staffing and personnel or lack of funding all start to constrict the growth of the business.
+It is in these instances that businesses many times will turn to franchise the business as a means to scale and grow the model.

 It starts with disappointment in employees, not once or twice, but maybe a dozen times.
 Someone leaves after you’ve invested time and money Into their development…..no notice, no conversation, just an email saying they are submitting their resignation.
 Or the upset customers who call or email or worse yet, Yelp their concerns to you about interactions with employees who just didn’t put forth any effort.
 Sometimes it feels like your own team is greater competition than other brands in your industry.
 That’s not to say all staff are bad, but the more you expand organically, the higher the percentages get that you will run into difficult staffing obstacles.